© G.V. 01-09-2012, All Rights Reserved

 but why the heavens caused that evil wreck?

-For ten odd months the messages received,
+For ten odd months the postage she received,

-but near Alaska, Bering Strait, bereaved
+but near Alaska's Bering Strait, bereaved

 The Mistral spoke that night, 'the ship was split',

 and he was there inside the faint starlight,

 he smiled - she guessed that he knew naught of it,

 - how was his face angelical and bright!

 He kissed her face (or so she thought), and hair,